pdil/usmap/README.md

 solve this problem by manually moving these states to a new location and providing a simple features ([`sf`](https://github.com/r-spatial/sf)) object for mapping and visualization.
-This allows the user to easily add visual data or features to the US map.
+This allows the user to easily add spatial data or features to the US map.

 ## Shape Files